Krakor92/some-custom-dataviews/_views/jukebox/README.md

 > The indentation on the left must be made of spaces (your yaml won't be recognized if you use tabs there)

+***NEW***

+This view now (*almost*) treats orphans like normal files.
+There are three contexts in which orphans can be found:

+- File Orphans
+- Source Orphans
+- Inferred Orphans

+**File orphans** are defined in the file where the code block is written and executed.
+Originally, this was the only way orphans were treated and made available.

+    Disabling: You can specifically disable file orphans with the `fileOrphans` value.

+**Source orphans** are introduced with the new `source` view parameter.
+This parameter must be an array of valid dataview sources.
+Note that it does not consolidate duplicates, so if the sources overlap, the files in question will appear multiple times in the view.

+    Disabling: You can specifically disable source orphans with the `sourceOrphans` value.

+**Inferred orphans** are automatically added when querying a specific file using a filter: `{prop: "[[File]]"}`.
+The property in question must be defined in the `USER_FIELDS` variable located at the top of `view.js`.

+    Disabling: You can specifically disable inferred orphans with the `inferredOrphans` value.

+> [!IMPORTANT]
+> Previously, when a view was written in a specific file, all orphans defined in that file appeared in the results regardless of the query.
+This behavior has changed and cannot be reverted.
+>
+> For example, if you have a file aggregating all rock songs and want to add orphans to it, you must tag each orphan to match your specific query.
+>
+> While this might seem like a step backward, it is necessary for proper querying of source orphans.
+>
+> Since this view cannot easily reconcile orphans with their defining file when using the source parameter, you must be exhaustive and verbose when defining orphan metadata, treating it as if it were a real file.

 #### User Metadata

 Besides these 7 fields, you can also use your own.
 By default they'll be treated as strings fields but if you wish to, you can specify to the view what their types is.